-By Pavel Tsatsouline, Chairman and Oliver Quinn, SFG II
+By Pavel Tsatsouline, CEO and Oliver Quinn, SFG II

 Congratulations to the winners of the Spring 2014 Tactical Strength Challenge!

 Ollie Quinn’s Path to Success in the Tactical Strength Challenge